dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 The criteria for a proposal being accepted as a Draft are, at a minimum, that the proposal is complete, understandable, unambiguous, and relevant.
-There is a good faith assumption that the submiter believes that the proposal could actually be adopted and put to beneficial use.
-An editor screens proposals before fothe group for review.
+There is a good faith assumption that the submitter believes that the proposal could actually be adopted and put to beneficial use.
+An editor may screen proposals before passing on to the group for review.

 For Standards and Process DEPs, Draft proposals should be specific enough that they can be prototyped and experimented with (eg, in a pilot program or test